-- 1. Protect and expand opportunities for recreation in the Town's shoreline areas, including but not limited to parks and other recreational areas. - 2.
+- 1. Protect and expand opportunities for recreation in the Town's shoreline area. - 2.
 Encourage and maximize water-oriented recreational opportunities along the shoreline.

 E. Conservation

 - 1. Encourage sound management of renewable shoreline resources and protection of non-renewable shoreline resources. - 2.
 Achieve sustainability of resource functions and values and no-net-loss of ecological functions by allowing shoreline development and modifications when impacts are minimized through mitigation sequencing and by encouraging and incentivizing restoration of ecological functions where they have been impaired. - 3.
 Promote and protect the scenic aesthetic quality of shoreline areas and vistas to the greatest extent feasible.